-LMDC has allocated up to \$1 million for the Jackie Robinson Museum (JRM), however, little progress has been made regarding the execution of the subrecipient agreement.
-LMDC awaits project progress and financial information from the proposed grant recipient.
-LMDC staff has requested a meeting with City of New York and Jackie Robinson Museum representatives to determine if this project and our grant will move forward
+LMDC has allocated up to \$1 million for the Jackie Robinson Museum (JRM), however, no progress has been made regarding the execution of the subrecipient agreement.
+LMDC staff has requested a meeting with City of New York and Jackie Robinson Museum representatives to determine if this project and our grant will move forward.